 Introduction

+Overview

+RECLAIM is the Land and Water Boards of the Mackenzie Valley (LWB), Nunavut Water Board (NWB), Government of Northwest Territories (GNWT), and Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) accepted means to develop 100% environmental liability cost estimates.
+These estimates are intended to cover environmental liability costs associated with authorized development projects in the Northwest Territories (NWT) and Nunavut (NU).
+While RECLAIM is a tool to develop environmental liability cost estimates, establishing the security deposit amount is jurisdictionally specific.
+Proponents are advised to seek guidance from their applicable land and water board / water board jurisdiction, such as the Mackenzie Valley Land and Water Board or the Nunavut Water Board, on the establishment of the security deposit amount.

+The RECLAIM V8 tool and associated User Manual have been developed on behalf of the GNWT and CIRNAC.
+Since 1993, RECLAIM and its previous versions have assisted governments, the Boards, landowners (e.g. Indigenous Owned Lands) and stakeholders (typically proponents) in estimating environmental liability costs (the "closure cost estimate").
+The RECLAIM tool format is specifically designed to help these parties to better comprehend the multiple components of mine site closure cost estimates and provide a transparent means of presenting the environmental liability cost estimate.
+RECLAIM V8 is geared towards mines and advanced mineral exploration projects in the NWT and NU, Canada, but can and has been used in other geographical regions and on other project types.

-Background
+Background and Security

 Mining, which includes all the phases of project development, plays an important role in the economy of Northern Canada.
 Unfortunately, there have been instances where mines were abandoned prior to full closure and reclamation.
-A consequence of this is that landowners (such as the Federal government) become responsible for a large portfolio of “contaminated” sites, most of which are managed by CIRNAC’s Northern Contaminated Sites Program (NCSP).
-These sites range from relatively small advanced exploration properties to full scale former mines such as Giant (Northwest Territories), Faro (Yukon), and Jericho (Nunavut).
-With environmental liabilities totalling more than $10 billion, CIRNAC is responsible for closure and reclamation costs that are significantly greater than the security deposits that were posted by the private sector operators of the mines.
+A consequence of this is that landowners (such as the Federal government) have become responsible for a large portfolio of “contaminated” sites, most of which are managed by CIRNAC’s Northern Contaminated Sites Program (NCSP).
+These sites range from relatively small advanced exploration properties to full scale former mines.

-In response to these past events, the modern regulatory framework of Nunavut and the Northwest Territories was designed with the goal of ensuring that proponents close mines in an environmentally responsible way.
-As part of this framework, proponents are required to provide an acceptable form of security with the landowner (e.g., CIRNAC, Government of Northwest Territories, and/or Indigenous Associations) to cover closure costs in the event the proponent becomes insolvent.
-A key component of this process is the development of closure cost estimates that are based on the mine’s Closure and Reclamation Plan (CRP).
+In response to these past events, the modern regulatory framework of the Northwest Territories and Nunavut were designed with the goal of ensuring that proponents close mines in an environmentally responsible way.
+As part of this framework, proponents are required to deposit an acceptable form of security with the landowner (e.g. GNWT, CIRNAC, and/or Indigenous Government/Organization/Association) that in the event the proponent becomes insolvent, can be used to close and reclaim the site, or carry out any ongoing measures that may remain to be taken after the abandonment of the project.
+A key component of this process is the development of an environmental liability cost estimate that is based on the mine’s Closure and Reclamation Plan (CRP).
 A proponent is required to develop a CRP and maintain a security deposit through the legally binding conditions set out in the regulatory authorizations issued to the proponent.
-Requirements of closure plans are jurisdictionally specific.
-Proponents are advised to seek guidance from the applicable land and water board / water board jurisdiction such as Mackenzie Valley Land and Water Board or Nunavut Water Board.
+Requirements of the CRP are jurisdictionally specific.
+Proponents are advised to seek guidance from their applicable land and water board / water board jurisdiction, such as the Mackenzie Valley Land and Water Board or the Nunavut Water Board.

+Estimating 100% Environmental Liability Costs